White

 four-part wings overlaid onto handles.

-(NOTE layered features must bend to follow hull shape;
+(NOTE layered features must bend to

 under layers are split shapes.)

-Maple leaf accents add a splash of autumn color.
+Maple leaf accents add a

 Subtle “feather” details are cut into hull sections